Do you have any sample/practice exam questions, or are there any study guides that you recommend?

 How do I know if my exam window extension has been processed?

 Window extensions are processed weekly on each Monday.
-Once a window extension request has been completed, a new Candidate Status Report (CSR) indicating the new exam window will be mailed to the candidate.
+Once a window extension request has been completed, a new Candidate Status Report (CSR) indicating your new exam window will be mailed to you.
 If a new CSR is not received within two weeks of submitting a window extension request, please call the Initial Certification Department at (651) 687-0048, ext.
 8560, to inquire.

 Do you want to keep your session alive?.